Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Introduction

 \section{Introduction}

-Pruning is the process of eliminating unnecessary parameters to obtain compact models and accelerate their inference.
+Pruning is a technique for eliminating unnecessary parameters from neural networks to obtain compact models and speed up their inference.
 There are two main strategies for pruning convolutional neural networks (CNNs): weight pruning and filter pruning.
-In weight pruning, weights for unimportant connections are zeroed without consideration of the network structure, leading, in practice, to sparse weight matrices \cite{lecun1990optimal,hassibi1993optimal,han2015deep,han2015learning,tung2018clip}.
-On the other hand, filter pruning methods eliminate CNNs filters directly.
-Thus, unlike weight-pruned models, utilizing filter-pruned networks efficiently requires no specialized hardware or software \cite{courbariaux2016binarized,rastegari2016xnor}.
-Most pruning methods have been developed or evaluated exclusively for natural image classification.
-Other tasks, such as medical image segmentation, have received significantly less attention \cite{mishra2019cc}.
-In medical imaging, small models can enable computationally-limited medical grade computers to segment medical images that cannot be uploaded to a cloud server due to privacy reasons.
-Moreover, models with a few filters can be easier to interpret than large models, which is crucial not only in clinical applications but also in research.
-Motivated by these possibilities, we propose a filter pruning method called Sauron that generates small CNNs.
-We demonstrate its application to prune U-Net-like networks \cite{ronneberger2015u}, bringing together filter pruning and medical image segmentation.
+Weight pruning sets the weights of unimportant connections to zero \citep{lecun1990optimal,hassibi1993optimal,han2015deep,han2015learning,tung2018clip}, whereas filter pruning methods directly eliminate CNN filters.
+Compared to weight pruning, the advantage of filter-pruned networks is that their training and inference requires no specialized hardware or software to handle sparse weights \citep{courbariaux2016binarized,rastegari2016xnor}.
+There is a growing interest in applying pruning to medical imaging tasks, such as medical image segmentation.
+This is because privacy concerns often prevent the transfer of medical images to cloud servers \citep{kaissis2020secure}, making small models that can be deployed locally essential.
+Additionally, models with a few filters can be easier to interpret than large models, which is crucial not only in clinical but also in research applications.
+There have been a number of recent studies that have applied filter pruning to medical image segmentation. \cite{zhou2019evolutionary} used an evolutionary algorithm to prune CNNs for retinal vessel and neuronal membrane segmentation. \cite{dinsdale2022stamp} proposed a novel pruning method called STAMP that was evaluated on MRI, CT, and ultrasound images. \cite{jaiswal2023attend} used a technique called attention-based pruning to identify important channels for skin lesion segmentation. \cite{lin2023lighter} proposed a pruning algorithm for vision transformers that was applied to segmentation of skin lesions from dermoscopy images and abdominal organs from CT.
+Motivated by the above points and studies, we propose a filter pruning method called Sauron, and we demonstrate its application on U-Net-like networks \citep{ronneberger2015u}.